Metalloid: Alternative treatments

 Elements bordering the metal–nonmetal dividing line are not always classified as metalloids, noting a binary classification can facilitate the establishment of rules for determining bond types between metals and nonmetals.
 In such cases, the authors concerned focus on one or more attributes of interest to make their classification decisions, rather than being concerned about the marginal nature of the elements in question.
 Their considerations may or not be made explicit and may, at times, seem arbitrary.
 Metalloids may be grouped with metals; or regarded as nonmetals; or treated as a sub-category of nonmetals.
 Other authors have suggested classifying some elements as metalloids "emphasizes that properties change gradually rather than abruptly as one moves across or down the periodic table".
 Some periodic tables distinguish elements that are metalloids and display no formal dividing line between metals and nonmetals.
 Metalloids are instead shown as occurring in a diagonal band or diffuse region.
 The key consideration is to explain the context for the taxonomy in use.

 Properties

 Metalloids usually look like metals but behave largely like nonmetals.
 Physically, they are shiny, brittle solids with intermediate to relatively good electrical conductivity and the electronic band structure of a semimetal or semiconductor.
 Chemically, they mostly behave as (weak) nonmetals, have intermediate ionization energies and electronegativity values, and amphoteric or weakly acidic oxides.
-They can form alloys with metals.
 Most of their other physical and chemical properties are intermediate in nature.